GrimOldDreamer/task_docker/README.md

 ### Description

-This service is for count every visit
-It shows webpage with current visitor numbee
+This service show number of webpage visits

-Counter information storing in JSON file at /.node-persist/storage folder
+Counter information stores in JSON file at /.node-persist/storage folder

 ### How to start